Nashville Waffle House shooting: Shooting

+Reinking committed the attack after becoming convinced that the people inside the Waffle House restaurant were Central Intelligence Agency agents.
+He discharged his rifle a total of 30 times during the attack, consisting of 15 shots outside and 15 shots inside; and his jacket contained 60 rounds of live ammunition that had not been used.

 Arrest

-Reinking left no notes behind.
+Reinking went missing, leaving no notes behind.
 A manhunt for him ensued, with police warning the public that he was potentially armed with two other weapons.
 The Tennessee Bureau of Investigation added him to its "most wanted" list and offered a reward for information leading to his arrest.
 Reinking was captured the next day, about 34 hours after the shooting, after a construction worker reported him entering a wooded area close to the Waffle House.
 Police said Reinking was carrying a backpack with a .45-caliber Kimber 1911 handgun and ammunition.

 Legal proceedings

 Reinking was charged with four counts of criminal homicide, four counts of attempted homicide, and one count of having a firearm while committing a dangerous felony.
 Forensic psychologists who examined Reinking determined that he suffered from severe schizophrenia, and in August 2018 a judge found Reinking incompetent to stand trial and ordered him committed to a mental hospital for treatment.
 However, in October 2018 he was found competent to stand trial again.
 In a January 2020 court appearance, prosecutors announced that they would not seek the death penalty against Reinking.
 He then faced up to life without parole.

 The trial was scheduled for early 2022.
 The shooter pled not guilty to 16 counts of murder and assault with a deadly weapon.
 On the day of the trial, the shooter changed his plea from not guilty to not guilty by reason of insanity.

 The trial started with jury selection on January 25, 2022.
 The opening arguments were heard on January 31.
 Reinking was found guilty on all counts on February 4, 2022, including four counts of premeditated first degree murder.
 The defense was unsuccessful on their plea of not guilty by reason of insanity.
 The jury deliberated for nearly five hours before delivering the verdicts.
 The following day, Reinking was sentenced to life in prison without parole.

+Jeffrey Reinking was later charged with "unlawful delivery of a firearm" for returning the weapons to his son.
+He was found guilty in May 2022, and sentenced to 18 months in prison.

 Aftermath

 Shortly after the shooting, Nashville Mayor David Briley said, "It's a tragic day for our city anytime people lose their lives at the hands of a gunman."
 Tennessee Governor Bill Haslam said he was "deeply saddened by the tragic incident in Antioch early this morning, and we mourn the lives taken in this senseless act of violence".
 Congressman Jim Cooper called for restricting "widespread civilian access to military-grade assault weapons".

 Mayor Briley attended church with Shaw on April 22.

-By May 7, Shaw had raised $227,000 via GoFundMe for a fund to help the shooting victims.
-That day, Tennessee State University, Shaw's Alma Mater, set up a scholarship in his name.

-The families of two victims filed civil actions against Travis Reinking and his family.
-Jeffrey Reinking was later charged with "unlawful delivery of a firearm" for returning the weapons to his son.
-He was found guilty in May 2022, and sentenced to 18 months in prison.